aiden-lambert/2813ICT/TeamReport.md

 10. As a Citizen Scientist, I want the user interface to be user-friendly, with a mobile-focused design, so that it's easy to use in the field.

+### Reliability:

-Reliability: 11.
-As a Citizen Scientist, I want the app to reliably store and save the data I input, even if I lose network connectivity temporarily.
+11. As a Citizen Scientist, I want the app to reliably store and save the data I input, even if I lose network connectivity temporarily.

+###

 Performance: 12.
 As a Project Team member, I want the app to perform efficiently, allowing quick data entry and retrieval.

+### Supportability:

-Supportability: 13.
-As a Project Manager, I want the app to be maintainable, with the ability to receive updates and bug fixes easily.
+13. As a Project Manager, I want the app to be maintainable, with the ability to receive updates and bug fixes easily.

-Now, let's create a UML Use Case diagram with a description of one use case in detail:

 ## Use Case: